Sleep Apnea Therapy – Grand Island, NE

 Oral Appliance Therapy

-Stec Cosmetic and Family Dentistry offers a more comfortable form of sleep apnea treatment in the form of oral appliances.
+Stec & Stines Cosmetic and Family Dentistry offers a more comfortable form of sleep apnea treatment in the form of oral appliances.
 They reposition the jaw and tongue in a way that prevents the airflow from being blocked, thus keeping the effects of sleep apnea to a minimum.
 You’ll be able to breathe and sleep soundly throughout the night.